-Entitled “Community-based management in the Mediterranean: innovations in socio-environmental research and action”, MERA 2018 will gather around 25 emerging environmental changemakers from the Mediterranean region who are passionate about conserving Mediterranean biocultural diversity, maintaining its cultural landscapes/seascapes and sustaining the livelihoods of the communities who manage them.
+Entitled “Community-based management in the Mediterranean: innovations in socio-environmental research and action”, MERA 2018 gathered emerging environmental changemakers from the Mediterranean region who are passionate about conserving Mediterranean biocultural diversity, maintaining its cultural landscapes/seascapes and sustaining the livelihoods of the communities who manage them.

-Through a focus on cultural landscapes and seascapes, we seek to:
+Through a focus on cultural landscapes and seascapes, MERA was designed to:

-MERA 2018 will focus on the relationships between nature and culture in the Mediterranean, and in particular on the role of community-based resource management systems in maintaining unique landscapes/seascapes and biocultural diversity they harbour.
-The academy aims to create spaces where new ideas, methods and solutions to the region’s pressing socio-environmental challenges are co-developed.
+MERA 2018 focused on the relationships between nature and culture in the Mediterranean, and in particular on the role of community-based resource management systems in maintaining unique landscapes/seascapes and biocultural diversity they harbour.
+The academy created spaces to co-develop new ideas, methods and solutions to the region’s pressing socio-environmental challenges.

-Different formats and facilitation methods will be used in the MERA sessions including interactive sessions with regional experts, dialogues and debates, participant presentations, skills workshops, field visits, and peer-mentoring sessions.
-Experts of the region will participate as facilitators and mentors.
-Activities will be carried out in two different locations in the High Atlas Mountains, the rural communes of Ait M’hamed and Imegdale, sites where GDF has worked since 2013.
+Different formats and facilitation methods were used in the MERA sessions including interactive sessions with regional experts, dialogues and debates, participant presentations, skills workshops, field visits, and peer-mentoring sessions.
+Experts of the region participated as facilitators and mentors.
+Activities were carried out in two different locations in the High Atlas Mountains, the rural communes of Ait M’hamed and Imegdale, sites where the Global Diversity Foundation has worked since 2013.